10 Neuroscience and Neurobiology Internships for High School Students

 Location: UC San Francisco (Mission Bay Campus) Stipend: No information mentioned

-Program Dates: June to August
+Program Dates: July 5 - August 11

-Your daily itinerary on the Stanford campus will be filled with a variety of topic-specific lectures, group brainstorming sessions, and networking with your cohort.
-In your assigned teams, you will work to ideate a novel solution to social issues that arise from neuroscientific problems.
-This interdisciplinary project will deepen your critical thinking, and let you collaborate with other passionate students.
+CNI-X brings neuroscience and society together.
+Its curriculum is a mix of niche topics in clinical neuroscience, including but not limited to Neurosurgery and Ethics, Interventional Psychiatry, and NeuroLaw and Forensic Psychiatry.
+Your daily itinerary on the Stanford campus will include lectures, group brainstorming sessions, and networking.
+In your assigned teams, you will work to ideate a solution to social issues that arise from neuroscientific problems.
+This interdisciplinary project will deepen your critical thinking and let you collaborate with other students.
+About 30% of applicants get a spot in this program.

-Application Deadline: March 1, 2023
+Application Deadline: March 1

-Eligibility: High school students with demonstrated enthusiasm for the program
+Eligibility: High school students

-Program Dates: July 10, 2023 to July 21, 2023
+Program Dates: July 10 to July 21

 Location: In-person at Stanford University Stipend: None.
 Program fee: $2590 (Scholarships available for students from low-income backgrounds)

-If selected, you spend seven weeks working on a research project with a mentor.
-You will also get the opportunity to work in Columbia’s neuroscience laboratories and engage with graduate students, postdocs, faculty, and past BRAINYAC members.
+This laboratory-centric experience offers collaboration with scientists and training in a research environment.
+If selected, you will spend seven weeks working on a research project with a mentor.
+You will work in Columbia’s neuroscience laboratories and engage with graduate students, postdocs, faculty, and past BRAINYAC members.
 Essential skills like data analysis, reading scientific literature, microscope use, and dissection are taught along the way.

-Application Deadline: Open between September 26, 2023, and October 23, 2023
+Application Deadline: Open between September 26 and October 23

-Eligibility: High school students nominated by partner programs, from select schools in Upper Manhattan and the Bronx
+Eligibility: High school students nominated by partner programs from select schools in Upper Manhattan and the Bronx

-Program Dates: June 2024 - August 2024
+Program Dates: June - August

 Location: New York Stipend: No information available